Method

 Reward

-Mark and pay the choice you want repeated: checking in, disengaging, settling, moving with you, or recovering faster.
+Mark and pay the first calm choice you want repeated: checking in, softening the body, disengaging, settling, moving with you, or recovering faster.

 Release